CSI Rules

 Unsportsmanlike conduct warnings and penalties carry forward and are cumulative during the entire event.

 Common sense and human decency should always prevail when rules are actively broken.
 Passivity in the face of rules violations prolongs bad behavior.
 It escalates matters by breeding future manipulation.
-While we can’t be present in all places, at all times, rest assured we’re mindful, listening, and concerned about the integrity of our game.
+We can’t be present in all places, at all times.
+Rest assured we’re mindful, listening, and concerned about integrity.